Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 <!---
 [<img src="benefits_4.png" alt="Benefits of cloud computing" width="100%" height="100%" ><small>**_Benefit from massive economics of scale_**</small>]()-->

+By using cloud computing, you can achieve a lower varuable cost than you can get on your own.
+Because usage from hundreds of thousands of customers can aggregate in the cloud, providers such as AWS can achieve higher economics of scale.

 ####   5. Increase speed and agility